 First, you must register using a Dignity Health network computer, and your Dignity Health email.
 Then, you may download the free App (see link below) and use the username and password you created to access the UpToDate app on your mobile device.

-The Full-text Finder is the best place to see whether or not we have online access to the full text of a particular journal.
+The Publications link is the best place to see whether or not we have online access to the full text of a particular journal.

 The PubMed Single Citation Matcher is a great tool for searching, verifying, or finding articles.
 This is also a great place to start looking for an article if you have an incomplete citation.
 Simply fill in the information that you have in the appropriate boxes provided by the Single Citation Matcher.
 PubMed will display the article or articles that resulted from your search.